What support is available to students with who experience mental health problems?

 If you have a diagnosed mental health condition you may be eligible for support through the Disabled Students’ Allowance (DSA).
 The Mental Health Co-ordinator can help you apply.

-If your academic work is being affected by a mental health difficulty, the Mental Health Coordinator can discuss support that might be helpful, and, if you consent, liaise with your faculty to ensure that they are met.
-The most common form of support for students is 1:1 mentoring.
+If your academic work is being affected by a mental health difficulty, your adviser can discuss support that might be helpful, and, if you consent, liaise with your faculty to ensure that they are met.
+The most common form of support for students is specialist mentoring.

 What is Specialist Mentoring?